Etihad Rail: Stage Two: Ghuweifat – Fujairah (operational)

-Stage Two PMC & Engineering Contracts were awarded in 2018 to Egis Group and Jacobs Engineering Group respectively, for development and supervision of the next phase from Ghuwaifat in the west to Fujairah on the east coast.
+Stage Two PMC & Engineering Contracts were awarded in 2018 to Egis Group and Jacobs Solutions Inc respectively, for development and supervision of the next phase from Ghuwaifat in the west to Fujairah on the east coast.

-Package A running for 139 km from Ghuwaifat to Ruwais (where the route links with Stage One of the network), will become the first rail connection between the UAE and Saudi Arabia.
+Package A running for 139 km from Ghuwaifat to Ruwais (where the route links with Stage One of the network), became the first rail connection between the UAE and Saudi Arabia.
 Contracts for the Design and Build of Package A were awarded to a joint venture between the China State Construction Engineering Corporation and South Korea's SK Engineering and Construction.

-Packages B and C of the network, which connect Stage One to Abu Dhabi and Dubai, have been awarded to a joint venture between the China Railway Construction Corporation and the Ghantoot Transport & General Contracting Company.
-Package B will link with Stage One at Tarif and run for 216 km to Saih Shuaib and Package C from Saih Shuaib to Sharjah runs for 94 km with a spur connection to Jebel Ali.
+Packages B and C of the network, which connect Stage One to Abu Dhabi and Dubai, were awarded to a joint venture between the China Railway Construction Corporation and the Ghantoot Transport & General Contracting Company.
+Package B linked with Stage One at Tarif and run for 216 km to Saih Shuaib and Package C from Saih Shuaib to Sharjah runs for 94 km with a spur connection to Jebel Ali.